mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 .. image:: BayesGoodnessOfFit.png

-The structure of the plot looks very similar to the goodness of fit plot for the BootstrapInference object.
+The structure of the plot is very similar to the goodness of fit plot for the BootstrapInference object.
 However, the interpretations should now be taken from a bayesian perspective.

 The upper left panel shows psychometric functions sampled from the posterior distribution, data, and